|

 article

-the world’s leading medical journal, claiming that yes,
+in JAMA, the world’s leading medical journal,

-segregationist policy at the blood bank was the right
+claiming that yes, segregationist policy at the

-way to go after all; why, he’d proven it scientifically.
+blood bank was the right way to go after all; why,

-Unlike Brink in his ironic letter, the professor wasn’t
+ironic letter, the professor wasn’t joking, he

-joking, he really meant it.
+really meant it.

 The Treatment Action Campaign arranged a